urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

+- a kind designated as ** may be any supported kind value for the type
 - The type of **x** **TYPE** may be _integer_, _real_, or _complex_.
 - **y** is allowed only if **x** is not _complex_.
 The **TYPE** for
   **y** may be _integer_ or _real_.